Conformal Invariance and Multifractality at Anderson Transitions in Arbitrary Dimensions

 correctly picks out Abelian CFTs in $d \ge 2$, and thus is the appropriate generalization of the 2D Vafa-Lewellen constraint with a single exchanged Virasoro primary.

-\textit{Summary and Outlook.} Using conformal invariance, we have shown that any Abelian CFT in $d > 2$ must be intimately related to the Coulomb gas theory, and have a quadratic spectrum.
-To summarize, the set of assumptions used to prove the exact parabolicity of the MF spectrum in $d \ge 2$ is the following: \begin{enumerate} \item The MF operators $\Op_\gamma$ are global primaries in some CFT, so that their correlators solve the crossing equations. \item The fusion of two MF operators is of the general form~\eqref{eq:Abelian-fusion-d} (generalized Abelian fusion). \item The $G$-functions of the charge-neutral 4-point cor\-re\-la\-tors of MF operators admit an expansion of the form $G^{(s)} = \sum_{n,m} C_{nm}u^{\Delta_{\gamma_1 + \gamma_2}/2 + n}v^{\sigma_m}$. \end{enumerate} The second and third assumptions are our strongest, and are fundamentally related to each other.
+\textit{Summary and outlook.}---Using conformal invariance, we have shown that any Abelian CFT in $d > 2$ must be intimately related to the Coulomb gas theory, and have a quadratic spectrum.
+Our main assumptions, fundamentally related to each other, were the Abelian fusion~\eqref{eq:Abelian-fusion-d} and the form~\eqref{eq:GfunctionAssumed} for the $G$ function.
 As in the case of weakly perturbed CFTs~\cite{Alday-Zhiboedov}, it remains to be seen if the generalized Abelian CFT defined here could be perturbed so that the derivative operators gain anomalous dimensions.